cern-cta/CTA/cmdline/cta-admin.1cta.md

     *drive_name* option accepts a regular expression.
 If the *drive_name* option is set to **first**, the **up**, **down**, **ls** and **ch** commands will scan the local configuration directory *\/etc\/cta* and use the drive from the first tape server configuration file found.
 This does not guarantee that the same drive will be used every time.
+This command will act only on drives that have the same SchedulerBackendName configured as the frontend the cta-admin client is querying.
+    The only exception to this rule is the *dr ls --all* command, which shows all the drives registered in the catalogue.

     **up** puts a drive into active state, able to perform an archive or retrieve mount.